 Laozi, also rendered as Lao Tzu or Lao-Tze, was an ancient Chinese philosopher and writer.
 He is the reputed author of the Tao Te Ching, the founder of philosophical Taoism, and a deity in religious Taoism and traditional Chinese religions.

-With an HPI of 82.93, Huang Xianfan is ranked 5th among the most Famous Chinese People of all time.
+With an HPI of 82.93, Huang Xianfan is ranked 5th among the most Famous People of China of all time.
 His biography has been translated into 166 different languages of Wikipedia.

 4. Bruce Lee (HPI : 83.04)